Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Symlinking WP.com pub (free) and premium themes

-We keep the WP.com pub and premium themes checked out on Pressable.
-When users try to install WP.com themes from within Calypso (not possible from wp-admin), wpcomsh hooks into Jetpack themes API and symlinks the WP.com themes from the directory where we keep them on Pressable to user’s `wp-admin/themes` folder.
+We keep the WP.com pub and premium themes checked out on Atomic.
+When users try to install WP.com themes from within Calypso (not possible from wp-admin), wpcomsh hooks into Jetpack themes API and symlinks the WP.com themes from the directory where we keep them on Atomic to user’s `wp-content/themes` folder.

 When a user tries to delete a WP.com theme (only available from Calypso), wpcomsh hooks into Jetpack themes API and unsymlinks the WP.com theme.